seba-wetzel/printf/README.md

 This is a tiny but **fully loaded** printf, sprintf and snprintf implementation.
 Primarily designed for usage in embedded systems, where printf is not available due to memory issues or in avoidance of linking against libc.
 Using the standard libc printf may pull **a lot** of unwanted library stuff and can bloat code size about 20k or is not 100% thread safe.
 In this cases the following implementation can be used.
-Absolutely **NO dependencies** are required, *printf.c* brings all necessary routines, even its own fast `ftoa`, `ntoa` conversion.
+Absolutely **NO dependencies** are required, *printf.c* brings all necessary routines, even its own fast `ftoa` (float), `ntoa` (decimal) conversion.

 If memory footprint is really a critical issue, floating point and 'long long' support and can be turned off via the `PRINTF_FLOAT_SUPPORT` and `PRINTF_LONG_LONG_SUPPORT` compiler switches.
-When using printf (instead of sprintf) you have to provide your own `_putchar()` low level function as console/serial output.
+When using printf (instead of sprintf/snprintf) you have to provide your own `_putchar()` low level function as console/serial output.

 ## Highligths and design goals

 There is a boatload of so called 'tiny' printf implementations around.
 So why this one?
-I've tested many implementations, but most of them have very limited flag/specifier support, a lot of other dependencies or are just not standard compliant and failing the test suite.
+I've tested many implementations, but most of them have very limited flag/specifier support, a lot of other dependencies or are just not standard compliant and failing most of the test suite.
-Therefore I decided to write an own implementation which meets the following items:
+Therefore I decided to write an own, final implementation which meets the following items:

  - Very small implementation (< 500 code lines)
  - NO dependencies, no libs, just one module file
  - Support of all important flags, width and precision sub-specifiers (see below)
- - Support of dec/float number representation (with an own fast itoa/ftoa)
+ - Support of decimal/floating number representation (with an own fast itoa/ftoa)
  - Reentrant and thread-safe, malloc free
- - LINT and compiler L4 warning free, coverity clean, automotive ready
+ - LINT and compiler L4 warning free, mature, coverity clean, automotive ready
  - Extensive test suite (> 280 test cases) passing
  - Simply the best *printf* around the net
  - MIT license